sst/guide/_chapters/setup-ssl.md

 ![App live with certificate screenshot]({{ site.url }}/assets/app-live-with-certificate.png)

-Next up let's look at the process of deploying updates to our app.
+Next up, let's look at the process of deploying updates to our app.